-I am pleased to present the Annual Report of the Ethical Standards and Member Development Committee for 2023-24.
+I am pleased to present the Annual Report of the Ethical Standards and Member Development Committee for 2024-25.

 It has been another productive year with positive progress being made in continuing the development of ethical standards and member development across the Council.

-The report highlights just some of the work the Committee has undertaken throughout the year to ensure that standards remain high and that steps are made towards achieving the Council's Improvement Journey goals.
+The report highlights just some of the work the Committee has undertaken throughout the year to ensure that standards remain high and we continue our progress towards achieving the Council's Improvement Journey.